ej-east/GRIND-TIME/README.md

 > [!CAUTION]
 > Gimkit has a built in "anticheat", just don't spam the send button or you will be kicked.
 This isn't cookie clicker
+> Teachers can see what questions you answer and don't, you should play along side it, so it can have a question bank of correct answers

 ### Features
 -  Press `h` to toggle the menu
+-  It will automatically record the data to be sent
+-  It can auto send at variable speeds to make it more believable

 Problem?
 Suggestion?
 Email me at `ej@williamelijah.com`